 Europe has lost just only twice since 1993 – both times on American soil – but despite the away defeats at Brookline and Valhalla, the European team will travel to Minnesota full of confidence.

 The Miracle of Medinah appears to have left deep scars on this USA team, while previous European victories on foreign soil - at Oakland Hills and Muirfield Village – are now part of the DNA of Team Europe, and a source of great inspiration for each group of players that follows in the footsteps of previous winners.

 The 2016 Ryder Cup venue is a course with a serious pedigree: Hazeltine.
 Created by the Godfather of American course design, Robert Trent Jones, it’s very long, very tight and very demanding.
-In short, everything that the 2016 Ryder Cup course should be.
+In short, everything that a Ryder Cup course should be.
 The course has been updated by the designer’s son, Rees Jones, and has an impressive record of hosting Major tournaments, including the US Open, USPGA, US Senior Open, US Women’s Open and the US Amateur.
 With water in play, expect plenty of drama at this famous layout.

 With a great selection of both European and American players in the top 20 world rankings, the Hazeltine Ryder Cup could be more competitive than ever.
 Jordan Spieth has come into his own in the last year, and with an extra two years’ experience from his first Ryder Cup debut, could he contribute to the first USA win since Louisville, Kentucky in 2008…let’s hope not.